applejaxx/QualityAssessmentTools/documents/LifeCycleProcess.md

 ### Each Sprint will have this format:

-1. Set sprint start and end date and time.
+1. Set sprint start date, end date, and time.
 2. Write user stories:
-    * As a [stakeholder], I was to [requirement statement] so that [rationale]
+    * As a '[stakeholder]', I want to '[requirement statement]' so that '[rationale]'

-3. Prioritize user stories by importance
+3. Prioritize user stories by importance.
-4. Split user stories into smaller, defined tasks
+4. Split user stories into smaller, better defined tasks
 5. Choose the tasks that can be completed by the sprint end time/date.
-Move others to backlog
+Move others to backlog.
-6. Assign work and begin
+6. Assign work and begin.
     * Create and document design (just enough)
     * Write tests
     * Write code